 19. Check Out a Vancouver Public Library

-With one in every community visiting the library is the perfect afternoon indoor activity to do with you kids.
-Let them pick out a new bedtime story for you to check out.
-If you check the website of your local library they often have free events like story times, crafting, etc. Hint: in the meantime indulge yourself with some free magazines.
-Score!
+With a Vancouver Public Library branch in every community, visiting the library is the perfect afternoon indoor activity to do with you kids.
+Let them pick out a new bedtime story.
+If you visit your local library's website, you're likely to find some free events like story times, crafts, movies, and more.

 Now that you know of some cost-friendly activities in Vancouver, why don't you give yourself a treat this weekend?